 - Near Future

-Near future became our backlog of ideas.
+The near future became our backlog of ideas.
 Every content idea was listed as a card in that column.
 In order to distinguish between the different formats like video, infographics, etc., we agreed to use specific tags for each card.

 Priority turned into our weekly calendar.
 We started pulling cards from Near Future to Priority every week.
 Our goal was to stay flexible and focus on the content that we need now, not 3 months in the future.